bwin Deposit Bonus Code 2017 – All Terms Explained

 Now, you wait for the bet to get settled, and you need to lose to get the money back.
 Only losing bets are considered!
 Now, the bets can’t be done using FreeBets, Early Payout, nor on system bets nor cancelled bets.
 Once that bet qualifies, you’ll receive the money back in your bet slip.
 The amount, like we mentioned before, depends on how much your initial bet is (between £5 and £50).
 You then have 7 days to use the free bet and then continue to enjoy the rest of the rewards you can get from bwin.

-Bonus conditions for the bwin bonus and the bwin bonus code.
+The bwin deposit bonus terms explained and the bwin bonus code.

 - Name: "Up to £50 Back-Up Bet"

 - Maximum bonus amount: £50.

 - Betting requirements: £5.